ProtoDigitalUK/lucid_primitives/packages/elements/README.md

 - [x] Made storeModule and registerHandler exports instead of the default import for better tree shaking.
 - [x] Go through project and address all TODOs.
 - [] Add `data-ref="name"` support.
 If suffixed with a `[]`, push the element to an array.
-- [] Disabled nested stores.
+- [] Disabled nested stores - unless there is a good way to scope attribtues and handlers to the correct store.
 - [] Implement solution for plugins and registering handlers.
 - [] Add support for function constructors on handler actions - this is optional, by default you should use store module actions.
 Feature opt-in?
-- [] New project name?
-Elements doesnt quite work with the pitch of being the missing layer between HTML and JS.
 - [] Update entire readme to be better structured and more in-depth.
 - [] Add method for re-creating the stores - would be needed for Astro's full site view transitions.
 - [] Create some examples of how to use the library and make use of the createSignal, createEffect and createMemo functions.